 - The process of editing and updating Styles and collections is typically best performed in non-template drawings

-Your own personal experience with Style development and the intimate relationship of Style to the Civil 3D data behind should bear witness to the essential process mechanics outlined above.
+Your own personal experience with Style development and the intimate relationship of Style to the Civil 3D data behind should bear witness to the above.

 All Templates Must be Updated

-Civil 3D release Upgrade and Civil 3D Update maintenance may require the replacement and/or recreation of the template themselves due to both functional software changes and Civil 3D object model changes.
+Civil 3D release and Update maintenance may require the replacement and/or recreation of the Template themselves due to both functional software changes and Civil 3D object model changes.

-In most cases, the changes and updates required in any Civil 3D Upgrade or Update are partial.
-Those changes pertain to very specific portions of the entire template Style collections.
+In most cases, the changes and updates required in any Civil 3D release or Update are partial.
+Those changes pertain to very specific portions of the entire Template Style collection.

 The Civil 3D Style development process, therefore, tends to demand the creation and maintenance of separate Style library collections to maintain a consistent and separate state of the known good.